 The Business and Export Assistance Program (Guarantee Program) was authorized by the 1998 Legislature by merging the Business Assistance Program and the Export Assistance Program, authorized in 1988 and 1987, respectively.
 AIDEA's goal under the Guarantee Program is to encourage projects that help diversify Alaska's economy and provide or retain jobs for Alaskans.
 The Guarantee Program provides a guarantee up to 80% of the principal balance, not to exceed \$1 million, to the financial institution who made the loan.
 The guarantee also covers accrued interest on loans.
-Guarantees totaling \$4.5 million were outstanding as of June 30, 2021.
-During FY 21 in response to the COVID-19 global pandemic, AIDEA modified this program to include an emergency guaranty program for Alaska's financial institutions entitled Sustaining Alaska's Future Economy Guaranty Program (AK SAFE).
+Guarantees totaling \$1.1 million were outstanding as of June 30, 2022.
+During fiscal year 2021, in response to the COVID-19 global pandemic, AIDEA modified this program to include an emergency guaranty program for Alaska's financial institutions entitled Sustaining Alaska's Future Economy Guaranty Program (AK SAFE).
 Under this program, up to \$50 million was authorized to support guarantees.
-As of the end of December 2021, AIDEA issued 10 guarantees supporting \$7.2 million in additional funding to businesses.
+AIDEA had initially issued 10 guarantees; as of the end of December 2022, 6 guarantees were active and 4 had been terminated at the request of both the borrower and lending institution.
+The remaining guarantees represent \$3.0 million in original principal of additional funding to Alaskan businesses.